ESGdevteam/esgcoin/README.md

 HDD-mined cryptocurrency using an energy efficient and fair Proof-of-Capacity (PoC) consensus algorithm (BURST based).

-This wallet version is developed and maintained by the Esg Development Team (ADT).
+This wallet version is developed and maintained by the Esg Development Team (EDT).
 The two supported database servers are:

 - MariaDB (recommended)
 - H2 (embedded, easier install)